end2endzone/end2endzone-hugo/content/blog/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 ## <span id="Find_the_perfect_time_of_the_day">Find the perfect time of the day</span>

 Went I shot this waterfall, I had to get there at noon.
 During this time of the day, the light is too bright and the water is reflecting too much light compared to the vegetation and trees around the waterfall.
-With this setup, you must use ND filters and you may need to correct the contrast between the vegetation and the waterfall in post processing as explained earlier.
+With this setup, you must use ND filters and you may need to correct the contrast between the vegetation and the waterfall in post processing&nbsp;as explained earlier.

 The perfect time of the day to get a nice shot is to go soon after sunrise or a little before sunset.
 These are the best time because the light is even for both the waterfall and the surrounding.
 You may also realize that you may not need ND filters and be able to correct the exposure just by managing a narrower aperture.